jancc/blog.janw.name/posts/flatpak.md

-I've switched to using [Flatpak](https://www.flatpak.org) on my desktop linux computers.
+I've switched to using [Flatpak](https://www.flatpak.org) on my desktop Linux computers.
 Here's why I've made that switch and how I made it work on an Arch install with an i3-based desktop.